ff-notes/ff/README.md

       new                      synonym for `add`
       postpone                 make a task start later
-      search                   search for notes with the given text
+      search                   search for notes with the given text unarchive                restore the note from archive

 ### Get started

+#### Personal

-To save tasks somewhere you must configure 𝑓𝑓's data directory
+To save personal notes and tasks somewhere you must configure 𝑓𝑓's data directory

     ff config dataDir --help

 If you use Yandex.Disk, you can say just

     ff config dataDir -y

+#### Project-based

+To work with a project's tasks, just run 𝑓𝑓 inside a VCS repository.

+    $ ls
+    .git
+    $ ff add ...
+    $ ls
+    .ff .git
+    $ git add .ff

 ### Get some unfinished tasks